 Faces of Cuboid

-A Cuboid is made up of six rectangles, each of the rectangle is called the face.
-In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of cuboid.
+A Cuboid is made up of six rectangles, each of the rectangles is called the face.
+In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of the cuboid.

 Consider a face ABCD, the adjacent face to this are ABFE, BCGF, CDHG, and ADHE.